Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 \subsection{\CP asymmetries}

-Since $CP$--violating effects from SM contributions are CKM-suppressed in rare charm decays, as seen in Sect.~\ref{sec:theoFrame}, studies of \CP asymmetries are powerful possibilities to obtain information on NP Wilson coefficients.
-In general, the \CP asymmetry in the dilepton mass distribution is defined as
+Since CP-violating effects from SM contributions are CKM-suppressed in rare charm decays, as seen in Sec.~\ref{sec:theoFrame}, studies of CP asymmetries are powerful possibilities to obtain information on NP Wilson coefficients.
+In general, the CP asymmetry in the dilepton mass distribution is defined as

-where $\overline\Gamma$ corresponds to the decay rate of the \CP--conjugated process.
+where $\overline\Gamma$ corresponds to the decay rate of the CP-conjugated process.
 As in Eq.~\eqref{eq:G}, $\Gamma$ and $\bar\Gamma$ denote the $q^2$ integrated decay rates.
-Similar to the angular observables in $D^0\to P_1 P_2\,\ell^+\ell^-$ shown in Figure~\ref{fig:BSMq2}, \CP asymmetries generated by NP contributions show maximal signatures in the vicinity of the resonances.
-The strong phases associated with the resonance contributions are needed to induce non-vanishing asymmetries in the interference with NP amplitudes.
-Fig.~\ref{fig:acpds} (left) shows the \CP asymmetry for the decay mode $D_s^+\to K^+ \mu ^+\mu^-$ in the $q^2$ region around the $\phi$ resonance with exemplary values for the strong phase and the NP contributions.
-The \CP asymmetry can reach the percent level. \CP asymmetries of this kind can be defined for any of the decay modes listed in Table~\ref{tab:FFs}, and apparent from Fig.~\ref{fig:acpds}, $q^2$ binning might be necessary to measure a non-zero value.
+Similar to the angular observables in $D^0\to P_1 P_2\ell^+\ell^-$ shown in Fig.~\ref{fig:BSMq2}, CP asymmetries generated by NP contributions show maximal signatures in the vicinity of the resonances.
+The strong phases associated with the resonance contributions are needed to induce nonvanishing asymmetries in the interference with NP amplitudes.
+Figure~\ref{fig:acpds} (left) shows the CP asymmetry for the decay mode $D_s^+\to K^+ \mu ^+\mu^-$ in the $q^2$ region around the $\phi$ resonance with exemplary values for the strong phase and the NP contributions.
+The CP asymmetry can reach the percent level.
+CP asymmetries of this kind can be defined for any of the decay modes listed in Table~\ref{tab:FFs}, and apparent from Fig.~\ref{fig:acpds}, $q^2$ binning might be necessary to measure a nonzero value.